studyhridhaan-coder/personal-sitee/README.md

-I made this personal site for myself to display the projects and sttuff I used css, html and some java
+A Page to display my projects and my Astrophotgraphs
+I used css, html and some java to make this

+https://hridhaan.bitbuzz.club/ --> Connected this with my website